Lori Vallow appears to smirk in new mugshot following murder conviction

 Vallow is now facing life in prison on the charges when she appears for her sentencing within 90 days’ time.

-Separate to the Idaho trial, she is also awaiting trial in Arizona where she is accused of conspiring to murder her fourth husband Charles Vallow.
+Separate from the Idaho trial, she is also awaiting trial in Arizona where she is accused of conspiring to murder her fourth husband Charles Vallow.

 Prosecutors have since revealed that there are also pursuing charges against her there over a botched shooting attempt on her niece’s ex-husband Brandon Boudreaux.